 The only area where the Q30 falls a little short is for voice calls.
 It picks up your voice fine in quieter environments, but it just doesn't reduce background noise all that well.

 Compared to the Q20 (see below), the Q30 does offer improved sound (it's not a huge difference, but it definitely is a notch up) and a more premium design.
 It's currently listed at $80 on Amazon, but you can bring the price down to $60 with a $20 coupon at checkout.

-V-Moda's M-200 are currently only one of two wired headphones on this list.
+V-Moda's M-200 are currently only one of three wired headphones on this list.
 Released in late 2019, these clean and detailed sounding over-ear headphones have excellent bass response, and the cushy ear cushion cups mean they're also comfortable to wear.
 Featuring 50mm drivers with neodymium magnets, CCAW voice coils and fine-tuning by Roland engineers -- yes, V-Moda is now owned by Roland -- the M‑200 is Hi‑Res Audio certified by the Japan Audio Society.
 Other V-Moda headphones tend to push the bass a little, but this set has the more neutral profile that you'd expect from studio monitor headphones.
 It comes with two cords, one of which has a built-in microphone for making calls.
 It would be nice if V-Moda offered Lightning or USB-C cables for phones without headphone jacks.

-Note that in 2021, V-Moda has released the M-200 ANC ($500), a wireless version of these headphones that includes active noise canceling.
+Note that in 2021, V-Moda released the M-200 ANC ($500), a wireless version of these headphones that includes active noise canceling.
 It also sounds great but its noise canceling, call quality and overall feature set don't match those of the AirPods Max.